solliancenet/microsoft-postgresql-developer-guide/05_AI/05_03_Exploring_LLMS.md

 For example, Microsoft Azure OpenAI offers pay-as-you-go plans which allow developers to be charged proportionally to how much they use the service.
 In addtion to access to the models and service, Azure OpenAI offers enterprise-grade security and a responsible AI framework in addition to the models' capabilities.

 Models are the Neural Network, with the parameters, weights, and others needed components.
-If you were to train and run a model locally, you would need to buy equipment, build infrastructure to scale and potentially buy a license for a closed-model or use an open-source model.
+If a model was to be trained and run locally, it would be necessary to buy hardware (such as GPUs), build infrastructure to scale and potentially buy a license for a closed-model or use an open-source model.

 ### Open vs Closed Source